Julian Schnabel: Film career

 I used to go up to read to Fred Hughes, Andy Warhol's business partner, who had multiple sclerosis.
 And as Fred got worse, he ended up locked inside his body.
 I had been thinking that I might make a movie about Fred when his nurse, Darren McCormick, gave me Bauby's memoir, The Diving Bell and the Butterfly.
 Then, in 2003, when my father was dying, the script arrived from Kennedy.
 So it didn't feel quite like taking on a commissioned job.

 In 2007, Schnabel designed Lou Reed's "Berlin" Tour and released Lou Reed's Berlin.
 In 2010, Schnabel then directed the film Miral.
 In May 2017 he announced plans for a film about the painter Vincent van Gogh's time in Arles and Auvers-sur-Oise, France.
 The film At Eternity's Gate was released in 2018 and the script was written by Schnabel, French screenwriter Jean-Claude Carrière, and Louise Kugelberg.
 The film stars Willem Dafoe as Van Gogh.
 Other actors include Mathieu Amalric, Mads Mikkelsen, Niels Arestrup, Oscar Isaac as Paul Gauguin and Emmanuelle Seigner as "the woman from Arles" or L'Arlésienne.
 In September 2023, Schnabel announced plans to direct an adaptation of In the Hand of Dante, based on the book by Nick Tosches.
-The movie will shoot October 2023 and is set to star Oscar Isaac.
+The movie was released in June 2026 by Netflix.

+Julian appeared in the documentary, The Hamptons, in the last five minutes of the film, on September 10, 2001.
+He talks about his art in the peaceful surrounds of the Hamptons and how he finds solace away from the madness of the city.
+Eerily, he begins also to talk about his nightmares as he finds daytime much more peaceful than nighttime.
+In the last frame of his segment he talks about a dream he had the night before about a plane crash and him falling from a skyscraper.
+This is quite jarring in hindsight, knowing what happens the next day.

 Writing and recording

 Schnabel published his autobiography, CVJ: Nicknames of Maitre D's & Other Excerpts From Life (Random House, New York), in 1987 and released the album Every Silver Lining Has a Cloud on Island Records (Catalog #314-524 111-2) in 1995.
 Recorded in Brooklyn, New York, in 1993, the album features guest musicians including Bill Laswell, Bernie Worrell, Buckethead, and Nicky Skopelitis.